Nish-19/Nish-19.github.io/about.md

 * Natural Language Processing

-* AI for Social Good

-* Computer Vision
+* Multimodal Multimedia Analysis

-* General Mathematics and Statistics
+* Explainability and Robustness

-Some of my specific interests include, Computational Linguistics, Unsupervised and Semi-Supervised Learning, Representation Learning and Social-Media Analysis.
 My research is based on the applications of deep learning in the domains of Misinformation Detection, Drug Abuse Detection (Social Media), Document Level Novelty Detection and Adversarial Robustness.
 I have been working in the AI-NLP-ML lab of IIT-Patna since July 2019, and the VAL IISc from May - September 2020.

 Apart from my research I am actively involved in different clubs and societies at IIT-Patna.
 I co-head the Machine Learning committee of the Computer Science club of IIT-Patna, and lead the Industrial Relations committee of the Entrepreneurship Cell.
 I also have experience in general software development, android development and competitive programming.